-- Move ON/STOP switch to the ON position. - position.Pull the choke/fast idle lever out to the full extent. - 3.
-Pull starter rope quickly with your right hand a maximum of 10 times.
+- Move ON/STOP switch to ON position

+- 2. Pull choke knob out to the full extent

+- 3. Slowly press the primer bulb 6 times.

+- Squeeze and hold throttle trigger.
+With thumb press fast idle lock down; then release throttle trigger. - Sharply pull the starter rope handle 5 times with your right hand.
 Then, proceed to the next step.

-NOTE: If the engine sounds as if it is trying to start before the 10th pull, stop pulling and immediately proceed to the next step.
+NOTE: If the engine sounds as if it is trying to start before the 5th pull, stop pulling and immediately proceed to the next step.

-- Push the choke/fast idle lever in completely (to the OFF CHOKE position). - Pull the starter rope quickly with your right hand until the engine starts. - Allow the engine to run for approximately 5 seconds.
-Then, squeeze and release throttle trigger to allow engine to return to idle speed.
+- Fully push in choke knob (to the OFF position); pull the starter rope until the engine starts. - Allow the engine to run for approximately 5 seconds.
+Then, squeeze and release the throttle trigger to allow engine to return to idle speed.